Quick jump to any of these areas:

 Scholarships are offered at the department-, college-, and university-levels to help fund your education.
 To be eligible for any scholarship, you must first be an admitted student to the University.

 The six academic units in the College of Fine Arts offer more than 120 scholarships each year collectively.
 Learn more about the scholarship opportunities in your area of study:

-The College of Fine Arts also awards scholarships (submission deadlines for 2017- 2018 academic year can be found on the scholarship applications below):
+The College of Fine Arts also awards scholarships (all submission deadlines for 2017- 2018 academic year have passed):